puppetlabs/puppet-rfc/arm-3.puppet_templates/puppet_templates.md

 Dependencies
 ------------

-The reference implementation is based on work done to support ARM 4 - Heredoc, but does not directly depend on the Heredoc support.
-Combining Heredoc and inline templates is however beneficial as it is otherwise tedious to construct complex inline EPP strings (as they may require extensive escaping).

-The reference implementation is built on the `--parser future` implementation.
+The implementation is built on the `--parser future` / `--evaluator future` implementation.

 Impact
 ------